 Do you offer a warranty?

 YES.
 Your branding iron is warranted against defects in material and workmanship for six (6) months after the purchase date.
-This does not include damage or wear resulting from physical trauma (it got dropped/thrown/melted with an acetylene torch), misuse, or wear that's caused from normal use.
+This does not include damage or wear resulting from physical trauma (it got dropped/thrown/melted with a torch), misuse, or wear that's caused from normal use.
 If your iron is damaged in a way that isn't covered under the warranty, we can usually repair or replace the damaged components at a reasonable cost.
 Please be aware that disassembly of electric products will void the warranty.
 If your iron requires service, contact us.

 Do you offer design services/work?

 We do not as we don't have a graphic artist on staff.
 Graphics must be sent to us exactly as they need to brand, in all black on a white or transparent background and have a minimum resolution of 600.

 For design files, we ask that they are all black text and designs on a white/transparent background, vector based or high res (minimum resolution of 600 dpi) saved as one of these preferred formats: pdf, jpg, png or ai/eps saved for CS5.
 If you’re using Illustrator, please outline or embed all fonts.
 All color and grayscale shading should be removed from the image.